aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

    function and write a lemma to prove that it is always the inverse of `ParseAwsKmsIdentifier`.
    You will find one possible solution [here](../exercises/complete/src/SoundnessVsCompletness.dfy).

+3. `Split` and `Join` are relatively simple functions.
+    Try replacing the functions we gave you with your own.
+    If you really want to flex, get it to verify *before* writing your implementation.